vibbits/training-material/topics/protein-structure-analysis/tutorials/homology-modeling/tutorial.md

 - They are single sentences describing what a learner should be able to do once they have completed the tutorial
 - You can use Bloom's Taxonomy to write effective learning objectives
-time_estimation: 3H
+time_estimation: 30M
 key_points:
-- The take-home messages
+- Main principles of homology modelling
-- They will appear at the end of the tutorial
+- How to build a homology model with Swiss Model
 contributors:
 - abotzki
 - jvdurme